batfink79/batfink79/README.md

 - 👋 Hi, I’m @batfink79
 - 👀 I’m interested in culture and developing my coding skills
-- 🌱 I’m currently re-learning basic codinbg from when I did my degree over 20 years ago
+- 🌱 I’m currently re-learning basic coding from when I did my degree over 20 years ago
 - 💞️ I’m looking to collaborate on anything that will help me develop my skills

 <!---